-1. Always wear ID badge whilst on Trust premises and wear any uniform that may be provided and abide by the dress code in ward/ clinical areas.

-2. Return ID Badge Permit when I cease to be a Volunteer.

-- 3. Report to the person in charge of my placement area on arrival and before leaving placement area. - 4.
-Ask my Placement Supervisor/ Line Manager what I should do in the event of Fire and to point out any Health and Safety issues/Infection Control Procedures I need to be aware of. - 5.
-Complete attendance sheet at the beginning and again at the end of each duty period, obtaining the signature of the Placement Supervisor/ Line Manager before leaving placement area. - 6.
+- 1. Always wear ID badge whilst on Trust premises and always wear the volunteer uniform provided, and abide by the United Lincolnshire Hospitals NHS Trust Dress code policy at all times. - 2.
+Return ID Badge when I cease to be a Volunteer. - 3.
+Report to the person in charge of my placement area on arrival and before leaving placement area. - 4.
+Ask my Placement Supervisor what I should do in the event of Fire and to point out any Health and Safety issues/Infection Control Procedures I need to be aware of. - 5.
+Complete attendance sheet at the beginning and again at the end of each duty period, obtaining the signature of the Placement Supervisor before leaving placement area. - 6.
 Show patients, relatives and/or clients respect, confidentiality and dignity when dealing with them in line with the Volunteer Standards and the Confidentiality Agreement. - 7.
-Not perform any tasks other than those agreed on the Task Description and with the Placement Supervisor/Line Manager and the Voluntary Services Manager without seeking further approval. - 8.
+Not perform any tasks other than those agreed on the Role Description and with the Placement Supervisor and the Voluntary Services Manager without seeking further approval. - 8.
 Inform the most senior member of staff immediately, of any concerns that I may have regarding a patient, member(s) of staff or task that I am asked to perform. - 9.
 For the safety and wellbeing of myself and patients, not to lift, handle or lower patients, toilet patients or bath patients. - 10.
-Inform my Placement Supervisor and the Voluntary Services Manager of any changes in my Health Status. - 11.
-Attend any volunteer training relevant to my duties. - 12.
+Complete and keep up to date any volunteer training relevant to my duties as instructed by Voluntary Services Department. - 11.
+Inform my Placement Supervisor and the Voluntary Services Manager of any changes in my Health Status. - 12.
 Refuse any gifts, favour or hospitality, which might be interpreted as seeking to exert undue influence to obtain preferential consideration.